 Note that $m$ is well-defined by~\eqref{eq:finitezeta}.
-In case $m=0$, the algorithm produces an empty excursion.
+In case $m=0$, the algorithm produces an empty configuration.
+Let us also note that when inserting solitons in the above algorithm, there is only one way to do it consistently with the soliton decomposition: if a soliton is inserted to the right of the site $x$ with $\eta(x)=0$, then it has its head on the left and tail on the right (i.e.~$11\cdots100\cdots0$); otherwise, it is inserted with its tail on the left and head on the right (i.e.~$00\cdots011\cdots1$).
 The procedure is illustrated in Fig.~\ref{fig:reconstruction-3}.
-Call $\vep^0$ the excursion just constructed.
+Call $\vep^0$ the excursion between Record~$0$ and Record~$1$ obtained from $ \zeta $ as just described.
 Construct $\vep^1$, the excursion between Records~1 and~2, using the same algorithm but with the data $\zeta^1 = (\zeta^1_k)_{k\ge 1}$, where each component is given by

 which consists of the entries of $\zeta$ with non-negative indices $i$ not used in the reconstruction of $\vep^0$.
 Note that $\zeta^1$ also satisfies~\eqref{eq:finitezeta}.
 Iterate this procedure to construct an infinite sequence of excursions $(\vep^j)_{j=0,1,2,\dots}$.
 See Fig.~\ref{fig:reconstruction-4}.